Detective fiction: Agatha Christie

 Agatha Christie is not only the most famous Golden Age writer, but also considered one of the most famous authors of all genres of all time.
-At the time of her death in 1976, “she was the best-selling novelist in history.”
+At the time of her death in 1976, "she was the best-selling novelist in history."

 Many of the most popular books of the Golden Age were written by Agatha Christie.
-She produced long series of books featuring detective characters like Hercule Poirot and Miss Marple, amongst others.
-Her use of basing her stories on complex puzzles, “combined with her stereotyped characters and picturesque middle-class settings”, is credited for her success.
-Christie's works include Murder on the Orient Express (1934), Death on the Nile (1937), Three Blind Mice (1950) and And Then There Were None (1939).
+She produced long series of books featuring detective characters like Hercule Poirot and Miss Marple, among others.
+Her use of basing her stories on complex puzzles, "combined with her stereotyped characters and picturesque middle-class settings", is credited for her success.
+Christie's best-known works include Murder on the Orient Express (1934), Death on the Nile (1937), Three Blind Mice (1950) and And Then There Were None (1939).